Maya Angelou said “there is no greater agony than bearing an untold story inside you.”

 The story inside me is the story of Him.

-He is the Grand Weaver, as Ravi Zacharias says.
+He is the Grand Weaver, as Ravi Zacharias wrote.
 He is in every detail of our lives, fashioning and connecting us together in a way that He deems good.
 We live open-handed, surrendering ourselves to faithfully accept Someone far greater and wonderful, and He transforms, restores, satisfies, and loves us.